hex000000/makegroupworknotsuck/README.md

 Week beginning Monday 7 - up to PSYCinfo in checking my SSR data.
 Tues-Wednesday AARGH one missing file means a whole day with hour-long exports and bonus crashing.
 Better now than later I guess.

 Thursday QA PQ output.
-I realise the reason my MX files are bloated are because of the auto-keywords
+I realise the reason my MX files are bloated are because of the auto-keywords.